HackkScript/Domain_Password_Spray/README.md

 **Parameters**

--UserListFilePath / -U: Path to username list file (required)
+- UserListFilePath / -U: Path to username list file (required)

--Password / -P: Password to test (required)
+- Password / -P: Password to test (required)

--OutputFilePath / -O: Path to output file for pwned users (default: timestamped)
+- OutputFilePath / -O: Path to output file for pwned users (default: timestamped)

--ResumeFilePath / -R: Path to file for tracking resume index (default: timestamped)
+- ResumeFilePath / -R: Path to file for tracking resume index (default: timestamped)

--DelayBetweenAttempts / -D: Delay in seconds between login attempts (default: 2)
+- DelayBetweenAttempts / -D: Delay in seconds between login attempts (default: 2)

 **Usage**
 1. Create a text file with a list of usernames (one username per line), for example, usernames.txt: